DexH2R: Task-oriented Dexterous Manipulation from Human to Robots: Experiments

-\textbf{Implementation details.} We use Isaac Gym~\cite{makoviychuk2021isaac} for simulation.
-The robot's control frequency is set to 10 Hz, and we utilize a PD controller for low-level position control.
-We employ PPO~\cite{schulman2017proximal} to train the residual policy.
-For encoding features, all inputs are encoded with MLP except for the object shape, which is presented with point cloud and encoded using PointNeXt~\cite{qian2022pointnext}.
+\textbf{Implementation details} We utilize Isaac Gym~\cite{makoviychuk2021isaac} for simulation.
+The robot's control frequency is set to 10 Hz with a PD controller for low-level position control.
+PPO~\cite{schulman2017proximal} is employed to train the residual policy and only one 3090 GPU is needed for policy training.
+Network structure of our residual policy is shown in Figure~\ref{fig:network}, where all features after encoders are concatenated and sent into actor-critic policy.
+For encoding features, all inputs are encoded with MLP except for the object shape, which is encoded with a pretrained PointNeXt~\cite{qian2022pointnext} network to better process point cloud information.
+Unless otherwise specified, we apply the Leap Hand~\cite{shaw2023leap} with a FANUC robot arm in the experiments.
+Table~\ref{table:reward} and~\ref{table:tp} shows the detailed setting of reward parameters and training parameters.